 The Santa Ana chapter was organized in 1935 with about 50 members, chartered in 1937, and was the third chapter of National Assistance League.
 There are 120 Assistance League chapters in 26 states with just under 23,000 members.
 In 2014 – 15, Assistance League chapters returned over $38.8 million to local communities across the country, and invested 3.2 million service hours.

 Assistance League of Santa Ana currently has 250 member volunteers working to make Santa Ana a better place to live and work through our programs.
 Assistance League of Santa Ana supports seven community based philanthropic programs benefiting everyone from infants to adults residing in Santa Ana.
-In 2015–16, our dedicated members volunteered over 13,000 hours.
+In 2017–18, our dedicated members volunteered over 17,000 hours, with a value over $440,000.
 We encourage you to learn more about our chapter and the many ways you can become involved and make a difference.